Edited 18th October 2023 in light of the current conflict in Israel and Gaza

 This report from Channel 4 News by Akram Salhab really brings home how much Britain’s colonial past has shaped Palestine, and yet how little the British people seem to even know about this.

-This very short video by TRT, which is the Turkish public broadcaster, show how the distribution of the land has changed over the decades.
+This very short video by TRT, which is the Turkish public broadcaster, shows how the distribution of the land has changed over the decades.

 This video by TLDR News explains what is happening in Palestine right now and what led to this.